alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 This document presents how RTSP is used in an NMOS environment.
 One use-case is for NMOS RTSP Senders/Receivers to interoperate with non-NMOS RTSP clients/servers.
 Another use-case is to use RTSP to enhance the control of unicast streams in 1-to-N scenarios (1 Sender to N Receivers).
 A last use-case is to allow additional flexibility in the negotiation of various media transport schemes by a single Sender/Receiver (parallel streams over RTP/AVP/UDP, single multiplexed stream over RTP/AVP/UDP, single multiplexed stream over UDP, parallel streams or single multiplexed stream over RTP/AVP/TCP).

-> Note: The `Transport:UDP;` flavor is non-standard (not allowed in the syntax of RFC 2326 but allowed by RFC 7826) and if supported indicate an MPEG2-TS over UDP stream (`Transport:UDP;`) instead of an MPEG2-TS over RTP stream (`Transport:RTP/AVP/UDP;`).
-A Controller through IS-11 can configure the transport by  applying a constraint on the mux Flow `media_type`.

 RTSP is used as a specific NMOS transport protocol `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` for both RTSP Senders and Receivers.
 This transport is available for RTSP Receivers of format `urn:x-nmos:format:mux` and RTSP Senders attached to a Flow of format `urn:x-nmos:format:mux`.
 The RTSP transport can deliver a multiplexed stream that combines audio, video, and data sub-Streams, which can be either transmitted independently in parallel or aggregated into a single, fully multiplexed stream.

 The `urn:x-matrox:transport:rtsp` transport identifies the `non-interleaved` mode of operation and allows the transmission/reception of a) multiple independent RTP/AVP/UDP sub-Streams, b) a single aggregated multiplexed RTP/AVP/UDP Stream and c) a single aggregated multiplexed UDP Stream.
 The `media_type` associated with the mux Flow/Stream determine the effective transport scheme.